 I started the Christmas cookies.
-It seems weird to STILL have Thanksgiving leftovers in the 'fridge (my god, it's not even been a week yet.
-Thanksgiving felt like 10 years ago) and to be baking for the NEXT holiday, but such is the Roman calendar.
-We have 11 days to go before we're outta here and these cookies aren't going to bake themselves.
+It seems weird to STILL have Thanksgiving leftovers in the 'fridge (my God, it's not even been a week yet.
+Thanksgiving felt like ten years ago) and to be baking for the NEXT holiday, but such is the Roman calendar.
+We have eleven days to go before we're outta here and these cookies aren't going to bake themselves.
 I did the peanut butter and the chocolate chip and it felt wonderful to be a machine for a while.
 Roll cookies, put on tray, put tray in oven.
 Set timer.
 Take cooling tray from stovetop to kitchen table and place on cork pad.
 Unload cookies from fully cooled sheet onto cooling racks.
 Take cookies on rack and place into giant cookie tin.
 Bring empty cookie sheet to kitchen counter.
 Repeat.

 I love it.
 I really do.
 I prefer to bake alone.
 Lots of people over the years have, after they hear the tall order of 700 cookies, nearly fall down backwards with the shock of it, but honestly, I come from a long line of huge families and it's in my DNA to cook for no less than forty people at a time.
 I can't imagine baking ONE batch of cookies.
-Some might say that maybe, say, 300 might be a more reasonable number... but, I say if you're going to bake 300, just bake the whole damned 700.
+Some might say that maybe, three hundred might be a more reasonable number... but, I say if you're going to bake 300, just bake the whole damned 700.
 Why not?
-You got your hands all sticky anyway.
+You've got your hands all sticky anyway.
 What's another hour and a half in the kitchen?

 Today was nuts.
 I thought I was being clever by waking up early and baking before I went to Zumba, but something wasn't right.
 That math I was bragging about up there in that previous post?
 Yeah, I skipped it.
 Why?
 I don't know.
 Not enough caffeine.
 Too little protein for breakfast.
 Something.
 I don't know.
 I DON'T KNOW.
 I WISH I KNEW.
 I turned what was supposed to be 5 dozen cookies into something like 9.
 I can't explain it.
 I divided wrong.
 Sometimes odd numbers get me.
 I feel ashamed.
 This is what happens when you commit your life to writing: when you screw up, the whole world gets to read about it.